varnish/Varnish-Book/varnish_book.rst

 - ``varnishlog`` is used to access request-specific data.
 It provides information about specific clients and requests.
 - ``varnishncsa`` displays Varnish access logs in NCSA Common log format.
+- ``varnishtest`` allows you to display log records and counters from your tests.

 **Statistical tools:**